5 Excellent GAMSAT Prep Resources

 The Graduate Australian Medical School Admissions Test (GAMSAT) is a dreaded hurdle for many graduates seeking to get into medical school.

-In 2016 I scored in the top 12%.
-2016 was the year GAMSAT Section 3 seemed to become even more reasoning based than it was before (I also sat it in 2015).
+I scored in the top 12%.
+The year that I did, was a year where GAMSAT Section 3 seemed to become even more reasoning based than it was before (I had sat it once previously).
 I am now studying Graduate Entry Medicine at my first choice school.

 In this article I will share the resources that I found the most useful when preparing for this mammoth of a test.

 1. Griffiths GAMSAT Review